-- 2.5.
-Dating and Domestic Violence. - 2.5.1.
+- 2.5.6.
+Prostituting another person; - 2.5.7.
+Engaging in sexual abuse or the taking advantage of a minor in order to profit from them or otherwise benefit oneself or any person, or in exchange for anything of value (including monetary and non-monetary benefits); or - 2.5.8.
+Knowingly exposing another person to a sexually transmitted infection or virus without the other's consent. - 2.6.
+Dating and Domestic Violence. - 2.6.1.
 Dating Violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Complainant.
 The existence of such a relationship shall be determined based on the party's statements and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 For the purposes of this definition, dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of domestic violence.
-Any incident meeting this definition is considered a crime for the purposes of Clery Act reporting. - 2.5.1.1.
+Any incident meeting this definition is considered a crime for the purposes of Clery Act reporting. - 2.6.1.1.
 A dating relationship is one wherein the parties are romantically involved over time and on a continuous basis during the course of the relationship.
-A casual acquaintance or ordinary fraternization between persons in a business or social context is not a dating relationship. - 2.5.2.
-Domestic Violence is defined as a felony or misdemeanor crime of violence committed:

-- Title IX Compliance and Resolution Regulation | Version 1 | Policies, Ru... - 2.5.2.1.
-By a current or former spouse or intimate partner of the victim; 2.5.2.2.
-By a person with whom the victim shares a child in common; - 2.5.2.3.
-By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - 2.5.2.4.
-By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; - 2.5.2.5.
-By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - 2.6.
-Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to: fear for the person's safety or the safety of others; or suffer substantial emotional distress. - 2.6.1.
-Course of conduct means two or more acts, including but not limited to acts in which a person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person, or interferes with another person's property. - 2.6.2.
-Reasonable person is defined as a reasonable person under similar circumstances with similar identities to the victim. - 2.6.3.
-Substantial emotional distress is defined as significant mental anguish that may, but does not necessarily require medical or other professional treatment or counseling. - 2.7.
-Sexual Harassment is defined as conduct on the basis of sex that satisfies one or more of the following: - 2.7.1.
-An employee of the University conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct; - 2.7.2.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity; or - 2.7.3.
-Sexual assault, Dating violence, Domestic violence, or Stalking, as defined by this Regulation.
+A casual acquaintance or ordinary fraternization between persons in a business or social context is not a dating relationship. - 2.6.2.
+Domestic Violence is defined as a felony or misdemeanor crime of violence committed: - 2.6.2.1.
+By a current or former spouse or intimate partner of the victim; - 2.6.2.2.
+By a person with whom the victim shares a child in common; - 2.6.2.3.
+By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - 2.6.2.4.
+By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; - 2.6.2.5.
+By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - 2.7.
+Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to: fear for the person's safety or the safety of others; or suffer substantial emotional distress. - 2.7.1.
+Course of conduct means two or more acts, including but not limited to acts in which a person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person, or interferes with another person's property. - 2.7.2.
+Reasonable person is defined as a reasonable person under similar circumstances with similar identities to the victim. - 2.7.3.
+Substantial emotional distress is defined as significant mental anguish that may, but does not necessarily require medical or other professional treatment or counseling.